 Started as an instructor in 2010 in Sevastopol (home spot), then worked in Egypt and in different schools in Russia.
 For two previous years lead the children’s summer camp.
 “Every lesson I try to pass my passion for windsurfing to my students and nothing makes me more happy to see my students enjoying windsurfing as much as I do”.

 Matt “Matt-O” Kwantes (Canada), Beginner/Intermediate lessons.

 Since 2003 Matt has helped thousands of Jibe’s students learn windsurfing, kitesurfing, catamaran sailing, and SUP.
-His specialty is in creating effective teaching procedures, and training people to find the best ways to improve their skills: “A good instructor needs to be a student of the learning process, and understand the psychology of how it applies to each unique individual in their own way.”
+His specialty is in creating effective teaching procedures, and training people to find the best ways to improve their skills: “A good instructor needs to be a student of the learning process, and understand how it applies to each unique individual in their own way.”